-Portonovo is build on a historic font used in the Martyrologium Romanum; a book printed by the Plantin Press in 1690, Portonovo captures the essence of early versions of Garamond and Caslon.
+Inspired by a historic font used in the Martyrologium Romanum, a renowned book printed by the esteemed Plantin Press in 1690, Portonovo captures the essence of early versions of Garamond and Caslon.

 Portonovo distils the nature of this inspiring piece of printing and translates it into the digital age.
-The printed source material leave room open for interpretation — which I used deliberated.
+The printed source material leave room open for interpretation, which I used deliberated.

 The typeface is structured in two subfamilies; Portonovo for larger uses and Portonovo Text, which is helpful for smaller sizes under 8pt.
 The font contains an extended feature set; including small caps, oldstyle numbers and swashes.